Judicial functions of the House of Lords: Incidence

 Impeachment was originally used to try those who were too powerful to come before the ordinary courts.
 During the reign of the Lancastrians, impeachments were very frequent, but they reduced under the Tudors, when bills of attainder became the preferred method.
 During the reign of the Stuarts, impeachment was revived; Parliament used it as a tool against the king's ministers during a time when it felt it needed to resist the tyranny of the Crown.
 The last impeachment trials were the impeachment of Warren Hastings from 1788 to 1795 and the impeachment of Viscount Melville in 1806.

 Peerage claims

-Such claims and disputes were in early centuries a matter for the monarch alone; Erskine and May states (2019) the House is regarded as guardian of its own privileges and membership.
+Such claims and disputes were in early centuries a matter for the monarch alone; Erskine May states (2019) the House is regarded as guardian of its own privileges and membership.
 Theoretically, the Crown, as fount of honour, is entitled to decide all questions relating to such disputes.
 In practice such decisions are made where disputed only after full reference to the House of Lords.